How to Become a Real Estate Agent in Minnesota

 Register, take, and pass the salesperson license examination.

-The Minnesota Department of Commerce has contracted with PSI Exams Online to facilitate and administer the licensing examination.
-For detailed information on the licensing examination, please refer to the Minnesota Real Estate Candidate Information Bulletin provided by PSI.
+The Minnesota Department of Commerce has contracted with Pearson VUE to facilitate and administer the licensing examination.
+For detailed information on the licensing examination, please refer to the Minnesota Real Estate Candidate Handbook provided by Pearson VUE.

 Application for license via sponsoring broker.